 Government has recognised the value of decentralised energy and has clear commitments to growing the industry in the years ahead.
-From the Industrial and Clean Growth Strategies, to the National Infrastructure Assessment, the solutions our members provide are front and centre with increasing recognition across the energy system that decentralised energy is central to the UK’s successful energy system transition.

 Through our work with Government and other key bodies, the Association for Decentralised Energy provides an influential voice for its members.

 We are the leading decentralised energy advocate.
 We are shaping the debate and influencing policy around the UK's transition to a more cost effective, efficient and user-led energy system.